 - Handling the delivery to the client and the verification of the tasks by the clients.

-- Update the sprint commitments spreadsheet for your cell during the sprint planning meeting, every week, using the sprint planning dashboard.
+- Update the sprint commitments spreadsheet for your cell during the sprint planning meeting, every week, using the Sprints.
 When the person handling the sprint management is also leading the sprint planning meeting, this responsibility can be delegated to the person taking notes that sprint.

 - Understand the lifecycle of en epic:

-- The Epic is created based on the discovery and starts in the "Prospect" column
+- An epic is created based on the corresponding discovery and starts in the "Prospect" column.

-- The Discovery and estimates are shared with the client, and the epic is moved to "Offer / Waiting on client".
+- The discovery and corresponding estimates are shared with the client, and the epic is moved to "Offer / Waiting on client".

-- Once the client's requirements are met, and the client has acccess to the completed work, the Epic can be moved to "Delivered to client / QA"
+- Once the client's requirements are met, and the client has access to the completed work, the epic can be moved to "Delivered to client / QA".

-- When all the work in the Epic is complete (for instance all upstream PRs are reviewed) the epic can be moved to "Done".
+- When all the work in the epic is complete (for instance if all upstream PRs have been reviewed and merged) the epic can be moved to "Done".

-- Each cell has its own epics board and epics, and it responsible for ensuring that the projects those epics represent are being properly delivered based on the above lifecycle.
+- Each cell has its own Epics board and epics, and is responsible for ensuring that the projects those epics represent are being properly delivered based on the above lifecycle.

 - Every sprint, during the first week, you should evaluate the changes in status